Agent efficiency, automation, and operational insights

 Takeaway: Combining the power of digital customer care agents with knowledgeable members of a great online community allows brands to address many more customer concerns than with agents alone.

 HP needed a way to offer 24/7 support to a global, diverse customer base.
 To reach their goals, they built an online community with Khoros.
-One of the biggest obstacles that HP customer support agents faced before their online community was spending too much time responding to logistical questions and not enough time brand-building by truly engaging with customers to build brand loyalty.
+Before this partnership, one of the biggest obstacles that HP customer support agents faced was spending too much time responding to logistical questions and not enough time truly engaging with customers to build brand loyalty.

 HP was also recognized externally: they won the Lithy Award for Total Community All Star, an award that recognizes exceptional community work.

 Takeaway: Great online communities can help free up your brand’s digital customer care agents by keeping the answers to common logistical questions in one easily-searchable place.

-Within this community, Virgin created a centralized place where customers could find peer-to-peer support in the form of community forums, as well as articles with relevant information in which customers can now find answers without contacting the call center.
-Because of their community, Virgin can field a significantly higher level of social media interactions.
+Within this community, Virgin created a centralized place where customers could find peer-to-peer support in the form of community forums and articles with relevant information in which customers can now find answers without contacting the call center.
+Because of this approach, Virgin can now field a significantly higher level of social media interactions.

 Virgin’s NPS (Net Promoter Score) increased after they implemented their community, and they also achieved 435 peer-to-peer accepted solutions within the first year of their community’s existence.
-Not only that, but Virgin Mobile Australia was also recognized with a Lithy Award.
+Not only that, Virgin Mobile Australia was also recognized with a Lithy Award.